rails/rails/README.md

   end
 end
 ```
+Here `identified_by` is a connection identifier that can be used to find the specific connection again or later.
+Note that anything marked as an identifier will automatically create a delegate by the same name on any channel instances created off the connection.

 Then you should define your `ApplicationCable::Channel` class in Ruby.
 This is the place where you put
 shared logic between your channels.